beautydesign-tech/javascript-sketches/VanillaJS/02_MovieSeatBooking/ReadMe.md

-## Movie Seat Booking (Practice Project)
+## Movie Seat Booking (Widget)

-This project displays the movie choices and seats in a theater to select from in order for the user to purchase tickets.
+This widget displays the movie choices and seats in a theater to select from in order for the user to purchase tickets.

 ## Specifications